molochgame/notes/sample.md

 Spoiler alert, this is exactly how it is with water and heat concerns too.
 This is known as the [Chinese Robber Fallacy](https://slatestarcodex.com/2015/09/16/cardiologists-and-chinese-robbers/).
 Did you know I only drink 1 liter of water per day, but all americans drink 350 million?
 YOU ALL need to get their shit together.
 If you have a political TARGET you want to hurt, you can just invent a headline out of nothing with this trick.
 My personal favorite is `#CORPORATION_WITH_1MILLION_CUSTOMERS` has issues with `#UNIVERSAL_ISSUE_TIMES_1MILLION`

-Anyway, don't like gamers?
+Don't like gamers?
 Did you know those _mother_ **_fuckers_** are wasting electricity on RGB lighting inside their PCs?

     250 million gaming rigs worldwide
     50% with RGB
     6 W of lighting each
-    2.5 hours per day (never ask a gamer their uptime) 900 hours per year
+    2.5 hours per day for gamers (I dare not put a realistic number here) 900 hours per year
     700 billion watt-hours per year
     350,000 tonnes CO2